St James's Palace: Hanoverians

 The Chapel Royal, St James's Palace, showing the marriage of the future King George V (1893), by Laurits Tuxen.
 Royal Collection.

 The first two monarchs of the House of Hanover used St James's Palace as their principal London residence.
 George I and George II both housed their mistresses, the Duchess of Kendal and the Countess of Suffolk respectively, at the palace.
 In 1757, George II donated the Palace library to the British Museum; this gift was the first part of what later became the Royal Collection.

-George III found St James's unsuitable.
-The Tudor palace was regarded as uncomfortable and its now built up area as not affording its residents enough privacy, or the space to withdraw from the court into family life.
+George III found the palace unsuitable.
+It was located in a built-up area that did not afford its residents enough privacy, or the space to withdraw from the court into family life.
 In 1762, shortly after his wedding, George purchased Buckingham House – the predecessor to Buckingham Palace – for his queen, Charlotte of Mecklenburg-Strelitz.

 In 1809, a fire destroyed part of St James's Palace, including the monarch's private apartments at the south-east corner.
 These apartments were not replaced, leaving the Queen's Chapel isolated from the rest of the palace by an open area, where Marlborough Road now runs between the two buildings.
 The royal family began spending the majority of their time at Buckingham House, with St James's used for only formal occasions; thrice-weekly levées and public audiences were still held there.
 In the late 18th century, George III refurbished the state apartments but neglected the living quarters.
-The last monarch to take up residence at St. James's, at least part of the year, was William IV.
+The last monarch to take up residence at the palace, at least part of the year, was William IV.
 He had earlier built Clarence House on adjacent palace grounds and connected to the palace.
-Queen Victoria formalised the move to Buckingham in 1837, ending the status of St James's as the primary residence of the monarch; St James's became used during her reign as a venue for courts, levees and other ceremonies.
+Queen Victoria formalised the move to Buckingham in 1837, ending the status of St James's Palace as the primary residence of the monarch; during her reign, the Palace became the venue for courts, levees and other ceremonies.
 It was nevertheless where Victoria married her husband, Prince Albert, in 1840, and where, eighteen years later, their eldest child, Princess Victoria married her husband, Prince Frederick of Prussia.